Lynn English High School Extracurricular Activities

 Latin Club – Advisor: Mike Haddad

 - Latin club is both a social and academic club at Lynn English high school.
 The Latin club meets once a month and organizes a variety of events and field trips throughout the year, including video game tournaments, Olympic decathlons, pizza and movie nights, philosophical gatherings, Roman holiday parties, and trips to the museum of Fine Arts and Boston University’s Classics Day.
-The club also has a competitive Latin quiz team named Certamen.
 This club is a fun and friendly organization where many high school-long friendships have been cultivated.
 The advisor of the club is Mr. Haddad, who can always be found in Room 113 or contacted at [email protected] for any questions.

 Living in Two Worlds – Advisors: Ginny Keenan & Tiffany McFarlane